 Treatment for Borderline Personality Disorder Can Help Patients Achieve Stability

 Instability often characterizes the lives of people who suffer from borderline personality disorder, which can lead sufferers to feel confused, insecure, and isolated.
 However, achieving a healthier, more stable foundation is possible with the help of professionals like Dr. Russell Surasky.
-Dr. Surasky is a trusted, board-certified psychiatrist practicing in Great Neck, NY, who is dedicated to helping patients overcome the limitations and stigma associated with mental illness.
+Dr. Surasky is a trusted, board-certified neurologist practicing in Great Neck, NY, who is dedicated to helping patients overcome the limitations and stigma associated with mental illness.
 He is passionate about helping patients receive correct diagnoses and may recommend medication to aid in the management of the condition.
 He can collaborate with your therapist to help you lead a more fulfilling and productive life.

 Although the number may actually be much higher, current research suggests 1.6 percent of the adult population in the U.S. suffers from BPD(2).

 What is a Personality Disorder?

 According to the American Psychiatric Association, a personality disorder is a mental illness that is defined as a way of thinking, feeling, and behaving that deviates from the expectations of the culture.
 These deviations must cause distress or problems functioning, and persist over a sustained period of time(1).
 There are 10 types of personality disorders.

 Borderline personality disorder (BPD) is characterized by a pattern of instability in personal relationships, emotional response, self-image, and impulsivity(1).
 While extensive research is still in progress, data published by the National Alliance on Mental Illness shows that 1.6 percent of the U.S. population suffers from the disorder(2).

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) requires that certain criteria be met to formally diagnose a patient with BPD.
 These include: